Muhthishimiscoding/FormValidatorPlus/readme.md

 ```

 ##### justSubmit
-Same as quickSumbmit accepts only one parameter of [configuration objects](#configuration-object).
+Same as quickSubmit accepts only one parameter of [configuration objects](#configuration-object).

 ##### SelectFiles
 ```javascript